Examinations

 Place, date and signature

 All work is checked for plagiarism.
-Attempted cheating may result in the entire final examination being deemed to have been definitively failed.
+Any attempts to violate examination regulations may result in the entire final examination being deemed to have been definitively failed.

 Support services